 During the 2016 Democratic primaries, these fees became hot political issues for some candidates.

 Both Hillary Clinton and Bernie Sanders discussed putting a cap on certain bank fees, including ATM fees, should they be elected.
 Both noted ATM fees have risen for the past nine years.

 At the time, out-of-network ATM fees averaged $4.52 per transaction.

 Banks and credit unions oftentimes charge identical overdraft protection fees, but typically credit unions offer a lower fee.

 As Ken Tumin, the founder and editor of DepositAccounts.com pointed out: The cities that had the lowest bank fee burden tended to have a higher concentration of credit unions and community banks, while the cities that had the highest bank fee burden tended to have a higher concentration of the large banks.

 “Overall, brick-and-mortar banks had the highest fees,” Tumin said.
 “Credit unions had lower fees than brick-and-mortar banks, but not online banks.
 Online banks had lower fees than both brick-and-mortar banks and credit unions.

 “For specific institutions, Wells Fargo was one of the banks that had the highest fees overall.
 Mountain America Credit Union, a large credit union in the West, was one of the institutions that had the lowest fees overall.
 Bank5 Connect, an online bank, had the lowest fees overall out of all the institutions sampled,” he said.

-- Keep a buffer in your account of anywhere from $20 to $100 to lower the chance you overspend.
+It’s best to have anywhere from $20 to $100 in your account at all times to lower the chance you overspend.

-- Choose a bank or credit union that offers a large ATM network where you can use the ATM’s without a fee.
+Find a bank or credit union in your area that offers a large ATM network where you can use ATMs without being charged a fee.